Esri/public-transit-tools/add-GTFS-to-a-network-dataset/UsersGuide.md

 * Now you need to tell the network dataset how to determine the travel time for each different source feature class, in each direction.
 Click the new attribute in your list of attributes and click the "Evaluators" button.
 If you are uncertain of what an evaluator is or how they work, please review the [Types of evaluators used by a network] (http://desktop.arcgis.com/en/desktop/latest/guide-books/extensions/network-analyst/types-of-evaluators-used-by-a-network.htm) page before proceeding.

 * For your streets, it's up to you how to determine travel time.
 If your data already contains a field for pedestrian walk time, you can use that field.
-Otherwise, you will probably want to reference the length of the feature and convert to time by assuming a walk speed (as I have done in the example shown in the image).
+Otherwise, you will probably want to reference the length of the feature and convert to time by assuming a walk speed (as I have done in the example shown in the image: 80.4672 is 3 miles per hour converted to meters per minute to match my data's coordinate system).
 Be sure to use the correct units for your input data.
 You could also define an attribute parameter for walk speed so the user can change it without rebuilding the network.
 If you decide to add a walk speed parameter, please review the [Using parameters with network attributes] (http://desktop.arcgis.com/en/desktop/latest/guide-books/extensions/network-analyst/using-parameters-with-network-attributes.htm) page.

 ![Screenshot of network dataset creation dialog](./images/Screenshot_NDCreation_Evaluators.png)